MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ## What languages are voice commands and speech recognition available for?

-At this time, voice commands and speech recognition are available for the following languages:
+At this time, for HoloLens 1, voice and speech recognition are available only in English.
+For HoloLens 2, voice commands and speech recognition are available for the following languages:

 -	English (US)
 -	English (Canada)